 “More issues reported is a good thing,” Welch and Stubben say.
 Companies with more complaints from whistleblowers will likely see their credibility increase as they develop a strong reporting framework.
 When reviewing the data you collect, you should identify any patterns or trends over time and consider whether these reports are second hand or firsthand.
 If reports have increased, this may be an indication that your framework is working well and employees feel comfortable disclosing information.

 To improve your whistleblower program performance and ensure the process has been communicated clearly to employees, there are several actions you can take.
-Begin by having informal and formal chats with employees, asking them if they’ve heard of the program and how they understand your whistleblowing policy.
+Begin by having informal and formal chats with employees about whistleblower rights and protections, asking them if they’ve heard of the program and how they understand your whistleblowing policy.
 Ask them if they know what type of misconduct they should be reporting.
 This will identify knowledge gaps and allow you to gather information you can use to improve communication about the program.
 Examples of misconduct include ethical or safety violations that put the business, other employees, or the public at risk.

 Produce clearly written materials such as posters or digital communication that outline what the program does, what misconduct looks like, how employees can file their reports, and what options they have should they choose to disclose something.
 Developing a training session to introduce these key program elements, and holding annual refresher sessions, will address any gaps in knowledge you identify among your employees.
 During these sessions you can measure their level of understanding of the whistleblower process and share new information with them.